 Parivarttan

-India’s Forest Rights Act (FRA) of 2006 gives Scheduled Tribes, known as Adivasis, and other traditional forest dwellers, the right to govern, manage and use community forests.
-However, few have secured their rights due to resistance and low capacity in government institutions and a lack of awareness amongst Adivasi and forest dweller communities.
-This Tenure Facility initiative capitalizes on current political will, grassroots mobilization, and civil society strength in the states of Odisha, Jharkhand, and Chhattisgarh to implement the Act.
-It aims to build the awareness, capacity, and momentum required to upscale implementation of the FRA across the country.
-Full implementation could secure community tenure and jurisdiction over 32 million hectares of forest claimed by 150 million tribal and forest-dwelling people living in 170,000 villages.
+India’s 2006 Forest Rights Act (FRA) gives traditional forest dwellers and Indigenous Peoples the right to govern, manage and use community forests.
+However, few have secured their land rights due to resistance and the low capacity of government institutions to implement the FRA, as well as a lack of awareness among communities regarding the necessary processes to follow.
+This initiative aims to address this issue.
+It will capitalise on political will, grassroots mobilisation, and civil society strength in the states of Odisha, Jharkhand, and Chhattisgarh to implement the FRA.
+It aims to build awareness, capacity, and momentum to upscale implementation of the FRA across the country.

 To read a brief overview of India, click here.